proroklab/gnngls/README.md

 5. Run `pipenv shell` to activate the environment

 ## Datasets
+The test datasets used in the paper are found in [data](https://github.com/proroklab/gnngls/tree/master/data).

-We have separated dataset generation into two parts: instance generation and preprocessing.
+You can also generate new datasets in two steps: instance generation and preprocessing.
 You can generate solved TSP instances using:
 ```
 ./generate_instances.py <number of instances to generate> <number of nodes> <dataset directory>
 ```